gcadau/Electronic-Components-AI-Detection/READ_ME.md

-# Object detection
+# Object detection and image classification

-Script python to detect objects based on the trained model.
+python libraries to detect objects and classify images based on the trained model.

 ## Installation

-Python $3.7.*$ is necessary to launch the python script.
+Python $3.7.*$ is necessary to launch the use the python functions.
 It is necessary to install all python packages listed in requirements.txt.
 Quick install:
 <pre>